Monocled cobra: Distribution and habitat

 The monocled cobra is distributed from India in the west through to China, Vietnam and Cambodia.
 It also occurs on the Malay Peninsula and is native to West Bengal, Bangladesh, Bhutan, Myanmar, Laos, Nepal, and Thailand.
 It can adapt to a range of habitats, from natural to anthropogenically impacted environments.
 It prefer habitats associated with water, such as paddy fields, swamps and mangroves, but lives also in grasslands, shrublands, forests, agricultural land at elevations of up to 1000 m and human settlements including cities.

-Ecology and behaviour
+Behaviour and ecology

-Monocled cobras are terrestrial and most active at dusk.
-In rice-growing areas, they hide in rodent burrows in the dykes between fields and have become semi-aquatic in this type of habitat.
+The monocled cobra is terrestrial and most active at dusk.
+In rice-growing areas, it hides in rodent burrows in the dykes between fields and has become semi-aquatic in this type of habitat.
 Juveniles feed mostly on amphibians whereas adults prey on small mammals, snakes and fish.
-When disturbed they prefer to escape.
-However, when threatened they will raise the anterior portions of their bodies, spread their hood, usually hiss loudly, and strike in attempt to bite and defend themselves.
+When disturbed it prefers to escape.
+However, when threatened it will raise the anterior portions of the body, spread its hood, usually hisses loudly and strikes in an attempt to bite and defend itself.

-They are often found in tree holes and areas where rodents are plentiful.
+It often hides in tree holes and areas where rodents are plentiful.

-Some populations of the monocled cobra have the ability to spit venom, earning them the name "Indian spitting cobra".
+Some monocled cobra populations have the ability to spray venom, earning them the name "Indian spitting cobra".